rbharath6124/EEG_CONTROLLED_WHEELCHAIR/README.md

 - Battery life is limited for MindWave and other components of the wheelchair, we need good power management.

-- Ensuring user safety during navigation without obstacle detection sensors.
+- Ensuring user safety during navigation without obstacle detection sensors